marcokorwinkrukowski-creator/scientific-computing/lyapunov-phytoplankton/README.md

 The program calculates the Lyapunov exponents of a system representing the two-dimensional motion of phytoplankton in an alternating sinusoidal flow.

-The exponents are then used to calculate the lyapunov dimension.
+The exponents are then used to calculate the Lyapunov dimension.

-The calculation is performed at the same time for different values of the system parameter $\psi$.
+The calculation is performed for different values of the system parameter $\psi$.

 ## Dynamical Model